LevelUpMarketers/tta-management-plugin/docs/EmailSMS.md

 - **24-Hour Reminder Email Body**: "Heads-up!
 Your event is just 1 day away!
 Below are the details."
 - **2-Hour Reminder Email Body**: "Your event is only 2 hours away!
 Below are the details."
 - **Cancellation Requested Email Body**: "We're sorry you can't make it!
 Your attendance has been cancelled.
 Be sure to check out our other upcoming events here.
 See you next time!"
+- **Membership Purchase Email Subject**: "Welcome to your membership!"
+- **Membership Purchase Email Body**: "Thanks for becoming a {membership_level} member.
+You now have access to member benefits.
+Manage your membership anytime from your dashboard."
+- **Membership Cancellation Email Body**: "Your {membership_level} membership is now cancelled.
+We're sorry to see you go and hope to see you again soon!"
 - **Admin Notifications**: internal alerts are sent when events sell out.
 - **Host and Volunteer Reminders**: internal messages mirror attendee reminders at 24 and 2 hours before the event.